 Tasting my cured fish, I longed for some homemade cream cheese.
 I don’t know why I haven’t tried this before.
 I make everything else.
 I want cream cheese, though.
 I don’t want labneh.
 That’s greek yogurt that’s been left to hang too long and most of the whey has been removed.
 I want homemade cream cheese.
 Honest to goodness homemade cream cheese.
 So I have been doing some research:

 Real cream cheese is made out of a 50/50 mixture of heavy cream and whole milk, mesophilic culture, and rennet.
-It is heated, stirred, rested, cut and then finally, strained in butter cheese cloth.
+It is heated, stirred, rested, cut, and then finally, strained in a butter cheesecloth.
 Sounds simple enough, but to get it right, we have to pay attention to details.
 The devil is in the details.
 First, I have to find some milk.
 Here in Maryland, it’s illegal to sell raw milk.
-I’ve worked on a dairy farm and I’m not sure I’d be comfortable eating raw milk that’s been held at or above room temperature for more than a couple minutes.
+I’ve worked on a dairy farm and I’m not sure I’d be comfortable eating raw milk that’s been held at or above room temperature for more than a couple of minutes.
 I’ll stick with the processed stuff.
 But there’s a catch!
 (There’s always a catch.
 Ugh.)
-My first thought is to go buy some of that expensive, high quality, organic milk at Whole
+My first thought is to go buy some of that expensive, high-quality, organic milk at Whole